Selected Research Papers & Tutorials

 Group Project Presentations:

-Each group will present a 20 minute summary of a contemporary topic in AI during the last week of class (20%)
+Each student will present a 20 minute summary of a contemporary topic in AI during the last week of class (20%)

 This class will use the pedagogy of shared inquiry.
 Each Monday and Tuesday, we will convene class to discuss assigned reading from the textbook and other selected readings.
 No lectures.